OK, you are reading this email. But are you monitoring everyone else’s?

 In one specific passage the SEC lays out situations where it is likely to charge a CCO, such as with improper conduct or engaging in a cover-up, and where it isn’t, such as when CCOs act in good faith or engage in reasonable inquiry and analysis.

 Still, “that’s not really where the struggle is.
-It’s in the grey area, in between,” says Sam Waldon, a partner in the litigation department at law firm Proskauer.
+It’s in the gray area, in between,” says Sam Waldon, a partner in the litigation department at law firm Proskauer.
 Waldon served for eight years as assistant chief counsel in the SEC’s Division of Enforcement, where he helped develop and implement many of the unit’s policies and procedures.

-“And the way I read this opinion in the grey area, they pretty much punt; and what they say is, ‘When the facts and circumstances of matters fall outside these relatively clear examples of where liability should or should not attach, liability determinations will require matter-specific analysis and informed judgment.’”
+“And the way I read this opinion in the gray area, they pretty much punt; and what they say is, ‘When the facts and circumstances of matters fall outside these relatively clear examples of where liability should or should not attach, liability determinations will require matter-specific analysis and informed judgment.’”

 He offered an example of an investment advisor to the fund having been found to engage in an undisclosed conflict of interest.
 That could result in a compliance rule violation by the advisor, and the SEC would then be able to charge the CCO for causing that violation based on negligent conduct.